Skip to Main Content

 Distant student discount

 Students in college who are living away from home may be eligible for extra savings depending on where they are living and if they have access to a vehicle.
 Students away at college without their vehicle may earn a distant student discount, considering that their risk of an accident is likely much lower without regular access to a car.
-Sometimes also known as a “student away at school” discount, many carriers will not offer the distant student discount unless the student is insured on someone else’s policy, at least 100 miles away at school and does not have regular access to a vehicle.
+Sometimes also known as a “student away at school” discount, many carriers have their own unique eligibility requirements, such as residing over 100 miles away from home or maintaining full-time enrollment status.
+Again, speaking to your provider will likely be the fastest route to learning whether or not you qualify for this discount.

 Affiliation discounts for students